-Drinking and driving laws in Montreal and across Quebec are tougher than ever.
+Drinking and driving laws in Montreal are tougher than ever.
 Drivers subject to the zero-tolerance rule caught operating a vehicle with even a blood alcohol level below the legal limit risk immediate license suspension and car seizure.

 Some risks aren't worth taking, for yourself and for others sharing the road.
 The following Montreal designated drivers might just save a life.